jvh6089/cmpsc465-fa20/assignment1/problem2/readme.md

 # Input

 Two lines, the first line gives only one number `n`, the number of integers in the array.
-And the second line gives `n` numbers which are the `n` integers in the array, in ascending order.
+And the second line gives `n` numbers which are the `n` integers in the array.
 All numbers are separated by space.

 You can assume that 0 <= n <= 10000, and that each number in the arrarys are in the range of [-2147483648, 2147483647].